JaapGroen/WADwriter/README.md

 * Add WADwriter to your webserver with DocumentRoot "WADwriter-folder/dist"

 ## Usage
-* The tool makes uses of the json data in the file "recipes.json" in the static/public folder.
+* The tool makes use of the json data in the file "recipes.json" in the static/public folder.
 It enables pre-defined datasets which are partly prefilled with the proper dicom fields and information.
 The file can be edited outside the vue js development enviroment.